+Status: Replaced with new revision, see the course listing for the current revision

+Delivery mode: Individualized study 🗗

+Credits: 3

-Status: Replaced with new revision, see the course listing for the current revision Delivery mode: Individualized study 🗗 with a Home Lab 🗗 .
-This course is charged a lab fee 🗗 .
-Credits: 3 Area of study: Science Prerequisites: For ENSC 495: at least 18 credits (at least 9 at the senior level) in relevant science courses and permission of the professor.
-For ENSC 496: ENSC 495 and permission of the professor.
-Before registering, students must submit an acceptable project proposal to the course coordinator .
-Precluded: None Challenge: ENSC 495 is not available for challenge.
+Area of study: Science

+Prerequisites: For ENSC 495: at least 18 credits (at least 9 at the senior level) in relevant science courses and permission of the professor.
+For ENSC 496: ENSC 495 and permission of the professor.Before registering, students must submit an acceptable project proposal do the course coordinator .

+Precluded: None

+Challenge: ENSC 496 is not available for challenge.

+Faculty: Faculty of Science and Technology ☑